tarvainen/peruna.js/README.md

 If everything went right you should now be able to see the input data updating below inside the paragraph element.
 You may access to the variables through the JavaScript by creating a file named script.js and adding the following lines in to it.

     var app = peruna.module('perunaApp', {
-	    name: 'this will be the init text in the binded controller' });
+	    name: 'this will be the init text in the binded controller',
+	    user: {
+	    	name: {
+	    		first: 'Kalervo'
+	    	}
+	    }
+    });

 These will be the initialized values inside the controllers.